-Ecology and Environment, Inc. Sends Letter to Shareholders
+Ecology And Environment, Inc. Sends Letter to Shareholders

 About Ecology and Environment, Inc.

-Ecology and Environment, Inc. is a global network of innovators and problem solvers, dedicated professionals and industry leaders in scientific, engineering, and planning disciplines working collaboratively with clients to develop technically sound, science-based solutions to the leading environmental challenges of our time.
+Ecology and Environment, Inc. ("E & E" or the "Company") is a global network of innovators and problem solvers, dedicated professionals and industry leaders in scientific, engineering, and planning disciplines working collaboratively with clients to develop technically sound, science-based solutions to the leading environmental challenges of our time.
 We have worked with clients on thousands of projects in more than 120 countries, including some of the most complex, high-profile projects in the world.

 For projects across a broad range of market sectors, we bring a proactive, collaborative approach and a comprehensive understanding of both the natural and regulatory environment.
 We establish trust and credibility with every relationship we build and every project we complete.
 We work with integrity and invest in truly understanding our clients, their challenges, their opportunities, and their business objectives.
 In doing so, we are able to transcend the traditional client-consultant relationship and act as valued strategic advisors, providing clients with a clear line of sight to their goals.